dongwei1220/ChromSCape/README.md

 ## Test datasets

 ChromSCape takes as input one tab-separated count matrice (in .tsv or .txt) per sample.
 In order to upload multiple matrices, the matrices should be placed in the same folder of your computer.
+Before you input your own matrices, it is recommended you try playing around and familiarize with ChromSCape by uploading our example dataset :

 Input count matrices corresponding to mouse cells from 2 PDX models, luminal and triple negative breast cancer tumours resistant or not to cancer therapy (respectively HBCx_22 & HBCx_95, see Grosselin et al., 2019) are available at https://figshare.com/projects/Single-Cell_ChIP-seq_of_Mouse_Stromal_Cells_in_PDX_tumour_models_of_resistance/66419 (theses count matrices have been processed using our latest data engineering pipeline, see https://github.com/vallotlab/scChIPseq_DataEngineering).
 The optional peak calling step requires  BAM files (also available on Figshare) to improve gene set enrichment analysis.